platisd/smartcar_shield/README.md

 [/extras/cad/2D](extras/cad/2D) which you can freely use in order to fabricate your own, e.g. with a milling machine or a laser cutter.

+### Emulator

+[SMCE](https://github.com/ItJustWorksTM/smce-gd/) is the digital twin of the Smartcar platform along with a cool and customisable 3D world for your rover to roam in.<br>
+The core concept is that you write Arduino code that runs on both the real hardware as well as the virtual environment.
+This way, the need to have exclusive and frequent access to the car can be either alleviated or drastically decreased.
+The emulator allows limiting the unavoidable engagement with the physical car, to the point a team of developers may develop their features on the emulator and only access the real hardware to verify them.

 ## Software
 The software, is the Smartcar shield Arduino library.
 It sports a high level API, meant to enable its users to perform tasks easily with relatively few lines of code.
 It intends to